sammancoaching/website/_learning_hours/test_design/arrange_act_assert.md

 # Arrange - Act - Assert

 Famous quote from Brian Kernighan: "Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.".
-It's an exhortion to keep your code as simple as possible so you have a chance of being able to debug it.
+It's an exhortation to keep your code as simple as possible so you have a chance of being able to debug it.

 Similarly you could say about test code - All code you write may contain bugs, and unit tests help you to find those bugs.
 If you write the test code as clever and complex as the production code, your test code will need tests too!